Aviation Safety Software Prioritizes Safety

 - And so on.

-Unfortunately, hazards will always be as a cancerous appendage to the aviation industry.
+Unfortunately, hazards will always be a cancerous appendage to the aviation industry.
 Fortunately, our industry has made remarkable strides in both drafting and optimizing safety standards within the past two decades.

 What Role Does Aviation Safety Software Play?